Mexican foreign minister to visit Washington next week

 Security, migration and economic issues, including the North American Free Trade Agreement, are expected to top the agenda.

 President Enrique Peña Nieto appointed Videgaray, one of his most trusted advisers, as foreign secretary earlier this month to boost ties with the incoming Trump team.
-Videgaray was forced to resign as finance minister in September after arranging after Trump's visit to Mexico City, which was widely viewed as a public relations disaster for Peña Nieto.
+Videgaray was forced to resign as finance minister in September after arranging Trump's visit to Mexico City, which was widely viewed as a public relations disaster for Peña Nieto.

 "With the change of government in the United States on 20 January, the instructions for secretary Videgaray is to accelerate dialogue and contacts so that from the first day the bases for building a constructive work relationship can be established," Peña Nieto said in televised address to the nation.
 "It should be a relationship, which will allow us to strengthen bilateral ties in security, immigration, commerce and investment."